samchat5/ood-ime/README.md

 name of the image, saving it to the destination image.
 Errors are checked in the model, but are thrown in `IImage` (besides `InvalidArgumentException` errors when passing invalid arguments to the model directly).

+### Partial Image Manipulation - Model

+Added new overloaded methods for color transforms, filters, and greyscaling.
+These methods have an extra parameter asking for the name of the mask image (in the model).
+These methods add an extra check that the mask image exists, and if it does, they generate a "mask array" (an array of boolean representing whether to apply the operation to the pixel or not), and call the appropriate method on the `IImage` object.
+The new methods in `IImage` are the same as the old ones, but skip applying the operation if the corresponding pixel in the mask array is `false`.
+This created a lot of duplicate code, so some of similar functionality was abstracted out to private methods like `convolveIteration`.
+The `IFilter` and `IColorTransform` classes also have new overloaded methods for `applyTransform/Filter` that take in a mask array, and pass it to the target `IImage`.

 ### Downscale - View